Roll20/roll20-character-sheets/Beacon/readme.md

 ### Changelog ###

 **Initial release - April 7, 2015**
 - First release.

-- Interm updates 2020-03-20
+- Interm updates 2020-03-30
-	-change Fabrication to Crafting
+	-Rebaseline sheet on new html and css (based on DCC tabbed sheet) -change Fabrication to Crafting
-	-remove most of the die rollers
+	-remove most of the die rollers and automation -redirect images links
-	-remove bad backgraoung image link
-	-change some number toggle boxes to type in (xp,coins)